-Compensation Actually Paid As shown in the Pay Versus Performance Table, compensation actually paid decreased from the levels in 2020 to the levels in 2021 (although still meaningfully higher than the Summary Compensation Table totals), before returning again to higher levels in 2022.
+Compensation Actually Paid As shown in the Pay Versus Performance Table, compensation actually paid increased sizably in 2024, after remaining relatively consistent in 2023, and in 2022, following a decrease in 2021 (although still meaningfully higher than the Summary Compensation Table totals).
 The variation in these amounts during the covered periods reflected changes to the fair value of our time-based and performance-based restricted stock unit awards, the additional value of any new reinvested dividend equivalent units applicable to these awards, and changes in the projected vesting factor for performance-based awards.

 Combined Ratio We have selected our combined ratio as the "company-selected measure" for the Pay Versus Performance Table because it supports a strong pay-for-performance linkage and further aligns our executives' interests with those of our shareholders.
 A fundamental tenet of our executive compensation program continues to be to support our long-standing companywide goal of growing as fast as we can at a 96 or better combined ratio while continuing to deliver high-quality customer service.
-We strongly believe that achieving our target profit margin takes precedence over growing premiums in years where we are challenged to achieve both, as was the case in 2022.
+We strongly believe that achieving our target profit margin takes precedence over growing premiums in years where we are challenged to achieve both, as was the case in both 2022 and 2023.

 Our Gainshare program is designed to support our long-standing companywide goal.
-Gainshare payments each year, if any, are based in part on the profitability of our insurance businesses, on a weighted average basis, through our combined ratio performance measure.
+Gainshare payments each year, if any, are based in part on the profitability of our insurance businesses, on a weighted-average basis, through our combined ratio performance measure.
 Accordingly, in years where our combined ratio is higher, the payouts under the Gainshare program are adversely impacted.
 During all of the covered fiscal years, we satisfied our goal of achieving a 96 or better combined ratio on a companywide basis, although not all of our insurance businesses achieved this target.
-The combined ratio increased in both 2021 and 2022 compared to the prior year, and the Gainshare payout for each NEO was correspondingly lower.
+The 2024 Gainshare payout reflects satisfying or exceeding our combined ratio targets for most of our insurance businesses.
 Because Gainshare is a cash incentive program, the value applicable to Gainshare payouts is the same in both the Summary Compensation Table total and the compensation actually paid columns in the Pay Versus Performance Table.

 Additionally, our annual performance-based restricted stock unit awards (performance versus market insurance results) include a profitability requirement of a combined ratio of 96 or better over the most recent 12-month period when the vesting is determined.
-Although our combined ratio increased in 2021 and 2022 compared to the prior year, this increase did not impact compensation actually paid because the additional profitability requirement was met for the awards that vested in those years.
+The profitability requirement was met for the awards that vested in each of the years shown.
 The vesting of these awards was included in the applicable compensation actually paid column in the Pay Versus Performance Table and reflected changes in the fair value of these awards as described above.

-Cumulative TSR As shown in the Pay Versus Performance Table, our TSR increased over the covered periods from \$141.38 to \$198.67.
-During all of the covered fiscal years, our cumulative TSR outpaced the TSR of our chosen peer groups, the S&P 500 P/C Group (for 2022) and the Value Line P/C Group (for 2021 and 2020).
+Cumulative TSR As shown in the Pay Versus Performance Table, our TSR increased over the covered periods from \$141.38 to \$370.40.
+During all of the covered fiscal years, our cumulative TSR outpaced the TSR of our chosen peer group, the S&P 500 P/C Group.
+TSR is the cumulative value at the end of each covered period, assuming \$100 was invested at the close of trading on December 31, 2019.